profweston/Crime_Time_Final_Project/README.md

 ## Communication Protocol

+* Team will meet every Monday and Wednesday at normal class time.
+* Before the end of each work session, team will schedule the next meeting time.
+Meetings will take place on Zoom.
+* The group-03 Slack channel will be used to deliver progress updates to team members, ask questions, and offer help.

 ## Project Steps

 This flowchart indicates the steps taken to complete the project.
 A summary of each step follows/